 03.05 Level of Effort.

 To the extent practical, this inspection is performed before the expiration date of the original operating license (with the exception of TR Phase III which occurs after the expiration of the original operating license).
 It may be necessary to perform some phases of the inspection before the PEO, with the best information available, and then re-perform a phase of the inspection with the latest information when it becomes available.
 Additionally, the number of AMPs, regulatory commitments, TLAAs, and proposed license conditions may vary broadly from plant to plant.
 Therefore, this procedure does not contain a predetermined sample size for each component of the inspection that would uniformly represent each plant.
 As such, the lead inspector will determine the sample size and extent of review of the license conditions, AMPs, TLAAs, and regulatory commitments prior to performing these inspections.
-The lead inspector should ensure that the team comprehensively inspects a majority (recommended greater than 70 percent) of the number of: (1) AMPs, (2) regulatory commitments, (3) TLAAs, and (4) license conditions to assess the adequacy and effectiveness of the license renewal program.
+The lead inspector should ensure that the team comprehensively inspects a majority (recommended greater than 70 percent) of each of the number of: (1) AMPs, (2) regulatory commitments, (3) TLAAs, and (4) license conditions to assess the adequacy and effectiveness of the license renewal program.
 Some sites may not require the same level of inspection effort as others and may be inspected using a smaller sample size.
 Also, some multi-unit sites contain units with similar designs, and may not require the same level of inspection at the additional units as was received for the first unit.
 The lead inspector should use discretion in determining the inspection sample size at multi-unit sites with similar designs between the units.

 03.06 Inspection Sample Selection.